Miss Universe Australia

-Miss Universe Australia is a national beauty pageant that selects Australia's representative to the Miss Universe pageant.
-Miss Universe Australia is not only a beauty pageant but a self-development program that provides a platform for the country’s most inspirational, beautiful, talented, educated and confident young women to compete for the Miss Universe Australia title.
+Miss Universe Australia is a national beauty pageant that selects Australia's representative to the Miss Universe.

 Organization

-The Miss Universe name is a registered trade name owned by the Miss Universe Organization, owned since 1996 by Donald Trump and NBC.
+Miss Universe is a registered trademark owned by the Miss Universe Organization.
+It was owned by Donald Trump and NBC from 1996.
 In 2015, after Trump made statements about illegal aliens from Mexico in his presidential campaign kickoff speech, NBC ended its business relationship with Trump and stated that they will no longer air the pageant, or the Miss USA pageant, on their networks.

 Since 1992, Jim Davie, a distributor of swimwear and athletic wear, has also been managing the Miss Australia Awards.
 In 2002, Davie obtained the licence from the Miss Universe Organisation to select Miss Universe Australia to represent Australia at international Miss Universe pageants.
 The new national director of the Miss Universe Australia Organisation is Troy Barbagallo of Pink Tank Events.
 Pink Tank have managed the Miss Universe Western Australia pageant since 2009 and was rewarded for their best in world platform with the national job in February 2016.
 Barbagallo is also a director of Barbagallo Group, luxury motor vehicle group and The Horologist, a leading luxury watch dealer.
 Barbagallo founded Box Magazine in 2003.

-A Miss Universe Australia pageant is held each year to select a young woman to represent Australia at the international Miss Universe pageant.
-Contestants to the national pageant come from each of the States and Territories of Australia, which are described as regions or divisions, and represent that State or Territory.
+Miss Universe Australia is held each year to select a young woman to represent Australia at the international Miss Universe pageant.
+Contestants to the national pageant come from each of the States and Territories of Australia.
 In 2016 there are over 220 participants in the national pageant of which 30 are competing in the National Final.